top of page

 1952: Origins, formation of the CFSC

-In 1952 the Connecticut High-School Principals Association appointed Arthur W. Kairott, principal of Glastonbury High School, to make plans for organizing a Connecticut association of student councils.
-Working with several Connecticut principals and Susan Jennings, a student council member at Glastonbury HS, they met at Hartford High School on April 7 to draft a constitution of what would become the Connecticut Federation of Student Councils.
+In 1952 the Connecticut Association of Secondary School Principals (precursor of the modern CAS) appointed Arthur W. Kairott, principal of Glastonbury High School, to make plans for organizing a Connecticut association of student councils.
+Working with several Connecticut principals and Susan Jennings, a student council member at Glastonbury HS, they met at Hartford Public High School on April 7 to draft a constitution of what would become the Connecticut Federation of Student Councils.
 (Direct precursor to CASC)

 The first organized meeting between Connecticut schools to discuss the constitution of the newly formed “Connecticut Federation of Student Councils” was held 10 days later again at Hartford Public High School on April 17, 1952.